 The entire Creation consists of various forms of movement.
 People will see one part of the movement of something and they will conclude that the entire reality of something is what how they are seeing it, and they don't understand that everything which we see is shaky and subject to change.
 Even more so, since we are found in the ikvesa d'meshicha, at its very end, any reality is subject to change at any given moment, because everything is shaky now.
 This is the concept known as Reisha D'Lo Isyada, "The unknowable beginning." where there is uncertainty at every moment because everything is moving and intersecting and becoming mixed together every moment.
 As a byproduct of this, there is nothing stable anymore.
 And since the reality we are in now is part of the Reisha D'Lo Isyada, we really cannot know what will happen.
 It is not by chance that we can't know what is going to happen.
-It is intrinsically built-in to the design of Creation, that we cannot know with certainty about anything that's going to happen, that the reality is "The heart is not revealed to the mouth." meaning that until we are able to speak with our mouths with certainty about what will happen, it remains at the level of the "heart." it is all a secret, so we are not able to know precisely about the process which will happen.
+It is intrinsically built-in to the design of Creation, that we cannot know with certainty about anything that's going to happen, that the reality is "The heart is not revealed to the mouth." meaning that until we are able to speak with our mouths with certainty about the process which will happen.